-New Discoveries Montessori Academy

-#4161-07

-2023-2024

-Year 18

-Annual Report

-World's Best Workforce Plan
+New Discoveries Montessori Academy #4161-07 2023-2024 Year 18 Annual Report World's Best Workforce Plan

-The purpose of this Annual Report is to inform our stakeholders - employed community, as well as our authorizer, Osprey Wilds, (formerly known as a North Woods), with a comprehensive description of the educational pat New Discoveries Montessori Academy during the 2023-2024 school year of operation.
-This report also includes information for the World (WBWF) required in MN Stat.
+The purpose of this Annual Report is to inform our stakeholders - employees, parents and our community, as well as our authorizer, Osprey Wilds, (formerly known as Audubon Center of the North Woods), with a comprehensive description of the educational programs and practices at New Discoveries Montessori Academy during the 2023-2024 school year, our eighteenth year of operation.
+This report also includes information for the World's Best Workforce Plan (WBWF) required in MN Stat.
 120B.11.
-Audubon Center of the rograms and practice ol year, our eighteent NDMA 2023-2024 Annual Report & World's Best Workforce Plan 1 Page